stanabe20260430/mxint_train_proto/README.md

 # mxint_train_proto

-MXINT only integer training prototype in C. LeNet on MNIST, VGG7 / ResNet9 / ResNet18 / Tiny-ViT on CIFAR-10.
+Integer-only training prototype in C, using the MXINT format.
+LeNet on MNIST, VGG7 / ResNet9 / ResNet18 / Tiny-ViT on CIFAR-10.

 ## Local runs (`run_*.sh`)